AdobeDocs/experience-manager-65.fr-FR/help/sites-deploying/tarmk-cold-standby.md

 Vous pouvez le faire en suivant les étapes décrites ci-dessous :

-1. Arrêtez le processus de synchronisation sur l’instance de secours à froid en accédant à la console JMX et en utilisant **org.apache.jackrabbit.oak : État (&quot;En attente&quot;)**bean.
+1. Arrêtez le processus de synchronisation sur l’instance Secondaire froide en accédant à la console JMX et en utilisant **org.apache.jackrabbit.oak : Statut (&quot;Secondaire&quot;)**bean.
 For more information on how to do this, see the section on [Monitoring](#monitoring).
 1. Arrêtez l’instance Cold Standby.
 1. Installez le correctif sur l’instance principale.
 For more details on how to install a hotfix, see [How to Work With Packages](/help/sites-administering/package-manager.md).
 1. Après l’installation, vérifiez si les problèmes persistent sur l’instance.